 An HMO is any property let to 3 or more tenants that form 2 or more households.
 These products are aimed at professional landlords and landlords who are renting out each room on a separate tenancy agreement.
-If you are looking for a mortgage on a multi let basis where you have sharers on a single joint tenancy then information will be found here.
+If you are looking for a mortgage on a multi-let basis where you have sharers on a single joint tenancy then the information will be found here.

 We have access to every HMO lender and have a wide range of lenders for your next purchase or remortgage.
 Every lender has different rules on the type and size of HMO and we deal with them all.

-We are advisers to a small number of lenders on the HMO sector and are regular contributors to the media on the sector.
+We are advisers to a number of lenders and are regular contributors to the media in the HMO sector.

 POINTS TO CONSIDER WHEN COMPARING HMO MORTGAGES

 - Income – lenders range from no minimum to £25,000;

 - The more experience the more lenders are available;

-- Limited products for property owners who are first time landlords;
+- Fewer products for property owners who are first time landlords;

 - Type of tenants – restrictions on DSS, Asylum Seekers, Local authority etc. but we still have lenders that do them;

 - Number of beds;

-- Less lenders if no communal space or kitchen equipment in rooms;
+- Fewer lenders if no communal space or kitchen equipment in rooms;

 - Does it need a license;